 Whether or not you need to give your passport and for how long depends on the place where you apply for the visa:

 There is no problem traveling to the DPRK with South Korean visa or stamps in your passport

 Yes.
 If you are living in South Korea and have a South Korean resident or work permit you are able to visit North Korea

 Yes.
 There is no problem for ex-military personnel to apply for the North Korean visa.
-If you are a current military personel please let us know details of your duties, you fighting arm, your rank and we will see if there is any problem.
+If you are a current military personnel please let us know details of your duties, you fighting arm, your rank and we will see if there is any problem.
 Most probably there will be no any issue

 Journalists are not allowed to enter North Korea on a toursit visa.
 Journalists should be invited by the authorities and should apply for special journalist visa.